grinnell-cs/csc151-images/_eboards/eboard37.md

 Will you ever tell us our tokens?

 > Probably not.
-Assume you have enough.
+You can assume you have enough.

 ### MP9

+Could you teach us how to do blends?

+> I'll send out something tomorrow.

 ### BSTs